 The fig itself is intriguing; having what can be described as a bubbled stem, beautiful yellow skin when ripe, and a magenta colored eye.
 Its just a one of a kind find for this area of Northern California.

 All cuttings are 6 inches or longer, with 3 or more nodes.
 All cuttings will be freshly sealed at time of shipping.
-This was a 2019 find, and for the sake of transparency, we cannot yet confirm if it is common.
-Cuttings have been sent out of the area for growing and confirmation.
+Sisters has been confirmed common, by sucessful growing and fruiting in Washington State.